-The Fields tab lets you reorder your fields, as well as choose which field the results will be sorted by.
+• The Fields tab lets you reorder your fields, as well as specify how the results will be sorted.
 You can also edit the heading text and add criteria for your fields on this tab.

 - The Criteria tab lets you add criteria that will limit the results of the query. - a.
 Click the Add Criteria button.